Lumieducation/H5P-Nodejs-library/docs/architecture.md

 3. Your web client (running in the browser, in blue below)
 4. Joubel's H5P player / editor client (downloaded by you and served by your server, in grey below)

-As you can see, this library is not an out of the box solution, but requires you to implement your own server and web client.
+As you can see, this library is not an out-of-the-box solution for all your needs, but **requires you to implement your own server and web client**.

 ## Example diagram of the editor